swatbotics/ursim/README.md

     python --version

 It should report back at least version 3.5.

-If you don't see 3.5 or above, try running `python3 --version` or `python3.7 --version` instead.
+If not, try running `python3 --version` or `python3.7 --version` instead.
+Failing that, you'll need to update your Python version.

 ### Setup